AChareun/AChareun.github.io/README.md

-# AChareun - Junior Web Developer
+# AChareun - Web Developer

 Hi!
 I'm a 25 years old, former psychology student from Argentina, who is now following a career as a developer.